wasabipesto/beehive/src/budget/index.md

 ## Utilities

-Not all of these may seem like utilities, but we consider them essentials and categorize them the same.
+Next, let's break down that single utilities number into what we're actually paying for.
+Note that not all of these expenses may seem like traditional utilities, but we categorize them all in this bucket because they're regular expenses for services we expect to have available for the home.
 It's also beneficial for us to be able to plan ahead and expect that these costs will continue at approximately the same monthly rate for the foreseeable future.

 ```js
 Plot.plot({